apache/cordova-plugins/url-policy/README.md

 * Android 4.0.0 or above

 ## Navigation Whitelist
 Controls which URLs the WebView itself can be navigated to.
+Applies to top-level navigations only.

+Quirks: on Android it also applies to iframes for non-http(s) schemes.

-The WebView can always navigate to `file://` URLs, but if you want to have it navigate to other schemes, you must add `<allow-navigation>` tags to your `config.xml`:
+By default, navigations only to `file://` URLs, are allowed.
+To allow other other URLs, you must add `<allow-navigation>` tags to your `config.xml`:

     <!-- Allow links to example.com -->
     <allow-navigation href="http://example.com/*" />